 Lab-grown diamonds cost significantly less as compared to natural diamonds.

 This means you can get a bigger and better diamond for your budget.

 For the conscious consumer, they are conflict-free and are sustainably grown in state-of-the-art facilities.

 Can anyone tell that I'm wearing a lab-grown diamond?

 Expert gemologists, too, are not able to tell a lab-grown diamond apart from a natural diamond with the naked eye.

 Most natural diamonds contain tiny amounts of nitrogen, while lab-grown diamonds do not.
 This is how gemologists identify lab-grown diamonds in a lab.

-As lab-grown diamonds and natural diamonds are indistinguishable, many couples feel there's no reason to pay more money for a natural one.
+As lab-grown diamonds and natural diamonds are indistinguishable, many of our customers feel there's no reason to pay more money for a natural one.

 Our lab-grown diamonds come with IGI certification.

-All of Florentine's lab-grown diamonds of 1-carat and above come with IGI certification.
+All Florentine's lab-grown diamonds of 1-carat and above are IGI certification.